A Look Inside the Egyptian Museum in Cairo

-Unfortunately, I wasn’t able to enter the room because by the time we finished, museum doors were closing.
-Once you enter the museum, walk on your right and go to the first floor.
-It’s on your right, adjacent to the stairs.
-You can’t miss it.
+Unfortunately, I couldn’t enter the room because, by the time we finished, the museum doors were closing.
+Once you enter the museum, walk to your right and go to the first floor.
+It’s on your right, adjacent to the stairs, and you you can’t miss it.

 The builder of the oldest and largest of the three Pyramids (Khufu) is reduced to this tiny figurine.

 She’s broken but she still looks beautiful.
 Her smile could rival that of Mona Lisa’s.

 The artifacts aren’t presented well enough to make it more interesting.
 They are placed close to each other and it looks like the museum is hoarding a lot of things inside.